We’ve spent the past 6 months reviewing every SkyBell video doorbell along with many other video doorbells on the market today.

 - Slim design

-Both the HD and the Trim rank similarly in terms of ease of use.
-They both work with the SkyBell App so that you can control and monitor the doorbell remotely.
-Each also works using WiFi, so there is no need for a monthly subscription.
-The Trim comes out slightly ahead in terms of ease of use only because the shape of the unit makes it easier to install.
+Each one also works using WiFi, so there is no need for a monthly WiFi subscription.
+The Trim comes out slightly ahead of SkyBell HD in terms of ease of use only because the shape of the unit makes it easier to set up.

 Winner: Trim Plus